White War

 The White War (Guerra Bianca, Gebirgskrieg, Fehér Háború) is the name given to the fighting in the high-altitude Alpine sector of the Italian front during the First World War, principally in the Dolomites, the Ortles-Cevedale Alps and the Adamello-Presanella Alps.
-More than two-thirds of this conflict zone lies at an altitude above 2,000m, rising to 3905m at Mount Ortler.
-In 1917 New York World correspondent E. Alexander Powell wrote: “On no front, not on the sun-scorched plains of Mesopotamia, nor in the frozen Mazurian marshes, nor in the blood-soaked mud of Flanders, does the fighting man lead so arduous an existence as up here on the roof of the world.”
+More than two-thirds of this conflict zone lies at an altitude above 2000 m), rising to 3905 m at Mount Ortler.
+In 1917 New York World correspondent E. Alexander Powell wrote: "On no front, not on the sun-scorched plains of Mesopotamia, nor in the frozen Mazurian marshes, nor in the blood-soaked mud of Flanders, does the fighting man lead so arduous an existence as up here on the roof of the world."